KimpossibleG/billfold/README.md

 a. add from contacts*
 2. Take a pic of the receipt
 3. Divvy it up
 a.
-Click on an item
+Click on a person
 b.
-Select appropriate person
+Select appropriate items from list for that person
 c.
+Pass it on
-Selecting multiple people splits evenly
+- If multiple people select an item, it gets split evenly between them
+- Taxes are allocated proportionately based on individual bill totals
+d.
+Confirm that all items have been selected
-d. update split percentages*
+e. update split percentages*
-e. paypal request*
+f. paypal request*

 ### Dependencies:
   - if we use paypal, we need user authentication